JasonBock/Rocks/docs/Overview.md

 New to Rocks?
 In this page, we'll cover the essentials of what Rocks can do so you can get up to speed on the API with little effort.
 We'll go through creating mocks and how you handle methods, properties and events.
 We'll demonstrate how you can test asynchronous code, and use `dynamic` and "special" types.
 We'll show what "makes" are and where they're useful.

 If something is unclear after reading the documentation, you can always browse the tests in source to see specific examples of a case that may not be covered in detail here.
-If you are still unable to determine how something works, feel free to drop a message in the [Discord channel](https://discord.gg/ZXMhkKsMRb), or add an issue [here](https://github.com/JasonBock/Rocks/issues).
+If you are still unable to determine how something works, feel free to drop a message in the [Discord server](https://discord.gg/ZXMhkKsMRb), or add an issue [here](https://github.com/JasonBock/Rocks/issues).

 ## Background and History

 There are great mocking libraries out there, like [Moq](https://github.com/moq/moq "Moq mocking framework on GitHub") and [NSubstitute](http://nsubstitute.github.io/ "NSubstitute: A friendly substitute for .NET mocking libraries"), so why did I decide to create YAML (yet another mocking library) in 2015?
 There are essentially two reasons.

-The first reason relates to how code generation was done with mocking libraries.
+The first reason relates to how code generation is typically done with mocking libraries.
 Most (if not all) used an approach that ends up using `System.Reflection.Emit` to create a mock type on the fly, which requires knowledge of IL, or a library like [`Castle.DynamicProxy`](https://github.com/castleproject/Core) to facilitate the mock generation with IL.
 This is not a trivial endeavour.
 Furthermore, the generated code can't be stepped into during a debugging process.
 I wanted to write a mocking library with the new Compiler APIs (Roslyn) to see if I could make the code generation process for the mock much easier and allow a developer to step into that code if necessary.

 The other reason was being able to pre-generate the mocks for a given assembly, rather than dynamically generate them in a test.
 This is what the [Microsoft Fakes Library](https://docs.microsoft.com/en-us/visualstudio/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes?view=vs-2019 "Microsoft Fakes: Generate & compile code; naming conventions - Visual Studio (Windows) | Microsoft Docs") can do, but I wanted to be able to do it where I could easily modify a project file and automatically generate those mocks.

 This is what Rocks can do.
-Mocks are created by generating C# code on the fly and compiling it with the Compiler APIs.
+Mocks are created by generating C# code on the fly and compiling it with the Compiler APIs via a source generator.
 This makes it trivial to step into the mock code.
-Before the 5.0.0 version, this code generation step took place at runtime, but with source generators in C# 9, this generation happens as soon as you state that you want to create a mock of a particular type.
-Moreover, since the mock is generated C# code, **any** language feature in C# can be supported, such as optional parameters and pointer values.
+Since the mock is generated C# code, **any** language feature in C# can be supported, such as optional parameters and pointer values.
 So, feel free to test Rocks out, and see what you think.
 Even if you don't use it as your primary mocking library, you may see just how easy it to generate code on the fly with the new Compiler APIs.
 Enjoy!

 ## Creating Mocks